bethgelab/foolbox/README.rst

    # etc.

-Different adversarial criteria such as Top-k, specific target classes or target probability levels can be passed to the attack, e.g.
+Different adversarial criteria such as Top-k, specific target classes or target probability values for the original class or the target class can be passed to the attack, e.g.

 .. code-block:: python